Thank You For Taking The Time To Learn About How Amyotrophic Lateral Sclerosis (ALS) Changes Our Lives

 Stephen Hawkings was diagnosed with ALS when he was just 21.
 At that time he was given only two years to live.
 Like many ALS sufferers Stephen was unable to carryout daily activities: such as getting up out of bed, getting dressed, brushing his teeth, feeding himself, or signing his name.
 He required constant assistance from those around him.
 Stephen beat all the odds and lived an additional 55 years.
 However, the prognosis for most people diagnosed with ALS is a short life-span of 2-4 years.

 My goal (with the help of my family and friends), is to create awareness about ALS.
 The AddressALS website outlines actions that we can all take to help address the issues faced by ALS sufferers.
+One important goal is to not only get several bills in front of congress and passed, but also a faster option would be to get an executive order signed, that will allow full approval of NurOwn®, a highly promising stem cell therapy developed by Brainstorm Cell Therapeutics.

 With your help, we can make a difference.